 Before buying or investing in a business, it is important to carry out due diligence to gain an in-depth understand of the business, confirm all the facts and identify risks so you can manage them.
-There are three types of due diligence: commercial, financial, and legal.

 Financial due diligence